Connect with others who understand.

 • Kidney biopsy, to examine the kidney tissues for signs of damage

-To control blood pressure, your doctor may prescribe blood pressure medicines, including:
+If you have lupus and high blood pressure, your doctor may prescribe blood pressure medicines.

-Changing your diet by reducing sodium (salt) in your food, eating fewer foods high in saturated fats, and cutting down on drinking alcohol can help better manage kidney problems.
+Changing your diet by reducing sodium (salt) in your food, eating fewer foods high in saturated fats, reducing protein intake, and cutting down on alcohol can help you manage kidney problems.

-Proper treatment and diet can successfully manage inflammation of the kidneys.
-However, the National Institute of Diabetes and Digestive and Kidney Diseases found that 10 percent to 30 percent of people with lupus nephritis develop kidney failure.
+Proper treatment and diet can help manage inflammation of the kidneys.
+However, the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) found that 10 percent to 30 percent of people with lupus nephritis develop kidney failure.
 Symptoms of kidney failure include:

 • Fatigue